OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

     [E]: [LCM] [one.document.info] User couldn't be authenticated, aborting call.

-The line above means that provisioning the OneFlow service exceeded the allowed time.
+The line above means that provisioning the service exceeded the allowed time.
 In this case it is not possible to recover the broken VM instance; it must be recreated.

-If you attempt to recreate the instance, ensure that your environment has a good connection to the public Internet and does not suffer from any impairments in performance.
+Before attempting to recreate the instance, ensure that your environment has a good connection to the public Internet and does not suffer from any impairments in performance.

 .. _terminate_oneflow:

-To recreate the VM instance, you must first terminate the OneFlow service.
-A OneFlow service stuck in ``DEPLOYING`` cannot be terminated by the ``delete`` operation.
+To recreate the VM instance, you must first terminate the OneKE service.
+A service stuck in ``DEPLOYING`` cannot be terminated by the ``delete`` operation.
 To terminate it, you need to run the following command:

 .. prompt:: bash $ auto